masc-ucsc/livehd/docs/projects.md

 are not thesis/projects but good ideas to get to know the setup and help, and they can evolve for undergraduate senior design.

+## mmap_lib sview delete

+The mmap_lib used strings for mmap_map and mmap_bimap.
+The current version appends the string to an mmap.
+It should have a counter to garbage collect the mmap entry once nobody uses it.
+This means that it needs to track create/delete.
+Maybe a mmap_map tracking sviews.

+For the bimap, the sview is replicated for both directions.
+Again, the refactor should share the sview across the two mmap_maps.

+## mmap_lib::vector erase (pop_back)

+The current only way to shrink a mmap_lib::vector is with a resize command.
+It should be good to allow a pop_back (erase last element).
+Notice that the mmap call is expensive, we just need to really reduce size when there is a significant fraction to be saved.

 ## mmap_lib benchmark tune